webvariants/susi/README.md

 ```
 susi-core --key server_key.pem --cert server_cert.pem --port 4000
 ```
-This starts the susi-core server accepting TLS-connection on port 4000
+Now the susi-core server is accepting TLS-connection on port 4000

 ### Start one or more services
-Once your core-server is started, you can start other components which connects to it.
+Once your core-server is started, you can start other components that connect to it.
-One example would be, that you start the susi-duktape component, a server side javascript interpreter.
+An example would be, that you start the susi-duktape component - a server side javascript interpreter.
-To do so, create a Javascript source file.
-This could look like this:
+To do so create a Javascript source file which could look like this:
 ```javascript
 susi.registerProcessor('.*', function (evt) {
 	console.debug('in processor');